learn-co-curriculum/dsc-join-statements/README.md

 You will be able to:

-- Compare and contrast the various types of joins
+- Compare and contrast the various types of Joins
 - Understand the structure of Join statements, and the role of foreign and primary keys in them

 ## CRM Schema